-AC 361 - Computer Applications and Interactive Technologies for Marketing Communications
+AC 361 - Computer Applications for Marketing Communications

-Students improve skills in word processing, spreadsheets, desktop publishing, presentations, and internet research through the use of marketing communications case studies.
-The use of software applications to solve marketing communications problems is explored.
+AC 361 is an intermediate level computer course designed to improve skills in word processing, spreadsheets, desktop publishing and presentation through the use of marketing communications case studies.
+Emphasis will be on using software applications to solve marketing communications problems and to enhance target audience communication and response.